strontic/strontic.github.io/xcyclopedia/library/RemoteFXvGPUDisablement.exe-0718AA4C9BD4A64231A92672B36BCDA9.md

 ## Possible Misuse

 *The following table contains possible examples of `RemoteFXvGPUDisablement.exe` being misused.
-While `RemoteFXvGPUDisablement.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `RemoteFXvGPUDisablement.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --